 "Alabama-based country, pop & rock."

 Rick grew up in the Straight Mountain community, just outside of Oneonta, Alabama and cut his musical teeth playing in church, a few high school garage bands, and a college ensemble.
 After school, he moved to Nashville, where he began working in nightclubs.
-After a number of years, he got the call to play bass with Stonewall Jackson on the Grand Ole Opry.
-Rick spent the next 14 years on the Opry with Stonewall, doing both radio and network television.
-During this time he had the opportunity to work with a number of other well known artists; Stonewall Jackson, Little Jimmy Dickens, Chris Janson, Tyler Farr, Billy Droze, Jack Greene, Jeannie C. Riley, Bobby Bare, Jeannie Sealy, Jim Ed Brown, The Hager Twins, Ernie Ashworth, Jean Shepherd and many others.
+Later, he was offered to play bass with Stonewall Jackson on the Grand Ole Opry.
+Rick spent the next 14 years on the Opry with Stonewall, doing radio, television and concert dates.
+During this time, he worked with a number of other well known artists; Stonewall Jackson, Little Jimmy Dickens, Chris Janson, Tyler Farr, Billy Droze, Jack Greene, Jeannie C. Riley, Bobby Bare, Jeannie Sealy, Jim Ed Brown, The Hager Twins, Ernie Ashworth, Jean Shepherd and many others.

-After the Opry, Rick transitioned back to working in the Broadway district nightclubs; Tootsie's, 2nd Fiddle, Legends Corner, Crossroads, The Stage and others.
-From there, Rick started doing a solo act for private parties, then transitioned again to become a DJ for weddings, Bar Mitzvahs, etc. This new DJ life took on a life of its own and soon Rick was running a multi-DJ service, doing up to five events per day.
+After the Opry, Rick transitioned back to working in the Broadway district nightclubs in Nashville; Tootsie's, 2nd Fiddle, Legends Corner, Crossroads, The Stage and others.
+From there, Rick started doing a solo act for private parties, then transitioned again to become a DJ, performing for weddings, Bar Mitzvahs, Proms, birthdays, etc. The DJ gig soon took on a life of its own, with Rick running a multi-DJ service, doing up to five events per day.